The Covid-19 crisis has pushed many families into hardship and exposed the severity of the UK’s food poverty problem.

 Why is food poverty increasing in the UK?

 Families with children are being hit hardest, according to research by the National Institute of Economic and Social Research showed, with a 95 per cent increase in parcels given to households with kids during the pandemic.
-Nearly 15 per cent of families with children have struggled to afford food since March this year, the Food Foundation said, and nearly a million kids were registered for free school meals for this first time this year.
+Nearly 15 per cent of families with children have struggled to afford food since March last year, the Food Foundation said

 Where is food poverty worst?